Human penis: Physiological functions

+A fountain depicting two men urinating.

 Urination

 Males expel urine from the bladder through the urethra, which passes through the prostate where it is joined by the ejaculatory ducts, and then onward through the penis.
-At the root of the penis (the proximal end of the corpus spongiosum) lies the external sphincter muscle.
+At the root of the penis (the proximal end of the corpus spongiosum) lies the external sphincter muscle, which relaxes during urination.
 This is a small sphincter of striated muscle tissue and is in healthy males, under voluntary control.
-Relaxing the urethral sphincter allows the urine in the upper urethra to enter the penis properly and thus empty the urinary bladder.

 Physiologically, urination involves coordination between the central, autonomic, and somatic nervous systems.
 In infants, some elderly individuals, and those with neurological injury, urination may occur as an involuntary reflex.
 Brain centers that regulate urination include the pontine micturition center, periaqueductal gray, and the cerebral cortex.
 During erection, these centers block the relaxation of the sphincter muscles, so as to act as a physiological separation of the excretory and reproductive function of the penis, and preventing urine from entering the upper portion of the urethra during ejaculation.